 Croatia is the Mediterranean destination to see – with its blend of great food and delicious wine, its rugged and dramatic Adriatic coastline, the translucent purity of its sea, and the generally easygoing attitude of the locals themselves.
-These pearls of the South Adriatic will leave you with an abundance of memories as we visit Dubrovnik, the lakes of Mljet island, Golden Cape and the most beautiful beach located on Brač Island.
-It is had to believe that this country was once a war zone almost two decades ago.
-Croatia is a well established safe, independent and tourist-friendly country.
+These pearls of the South Adriatic will leave you with an abundance of memories as we visit Dubrovnik, the lakes of Mljet island, the Golden Cape, and the most beautiful beach located on Brač Island.
+It is hard to believe that this country was once a war zone almost two decades ago.
+Croatia is a well-established safe, independent, and tourist-friendly country.

 Day 2: Kayaking – Clothing Optional Beach